Pressure Cooker (2020 film)

 Pressure Cooker is a 2020 Indian Telugu-language comedy drama film directed by Sujoi Karampuri and Sushil Karampuri.
 The film features Sai Ronak and Preethi Asrani in the lead roles.
 The film was released on 21 February 2020.
+The film is about the pressure from an engineering graduate's father to study abroad similar to when a pressure cooker is finished cooking.